Adam West Biography

 Born In: Walla Walla, Washington, United States

-Adam West is an actor and also known for lending his voice to many animated series’.
-His real name is William West Anderson and Adam West is his stage name.
-He explains in his autobiography, the reason behind taking the name ‘Adam West’.
-His interest and inclination towards acting and television reflected from his school years itself.
-He has had a long career of six decades and out of all his works, he is best known for his role in the 1960s ABC series Batman and its theatrical feature film.
-He had his stint of success and fame with Batman but it was short-lived as the series got cancelled abruptly.
-However, due to his exceptional talent he sprung back with other featured films.
-West did not have the best of childhood as he had witnessed his parents separation when he was a kid.
-He was to a certain extent influenced by his mother.
+Adam West was an actor known for lending his voice to many animated series.
+His real name was William West Anderson and he used Adam West as his stage name.
+He explained in his autobiography, the reason behind taking the name ‘Adam West’.
+His interest and inclination towards acting and television was seen during his school years.
+He had a long career of six decades and out of all his works, he was best known for his role in the 1960s ABC series Batman and its theatrical feature film.
+He had his stint of success and fame with Batman but it was short-lived as the series got canceled abruptly.
+However, due to his exceptional talent, he sprung back with other featured films.
+West did not have the best of childhood as he witnessed his parents' separation when he was a kid.
+He was, to a certain extent, influenced by his mother.
 West like his mother was also an alcoholic but gave up on it in 1970.
 Both of them suffered from depression too.

 Quick Facts